StevensDeptECE/CPE553-CPP/sessions/08/Optimizations.md

   - reduce cost of * power of 2 to shift
   - reduce cost of / power of 2 to shift
   - x % 32 --> x & 31
+- avoid if statements that are unpredictable
+  - branches slow down pipelining
+  - Example: if (i%2 == 0) s1; else s2;
+- prefer integer comparison to floating point comparisons
 - floating point: manual rewriting
    - manually collect constants
    - manually cancel algebraically